Yrahcaz7/The-Septenary-Forest/docs/buyables.md

 - `showRespec()`: **optional**.
 A function determining whether or not to show the button, if respecBuyables is defined.
 Defaults to true if absent.

 - `respecMessage`: **optional**.
 A custom confirmation message on respec, in place of the default one.

+Additional features on the main buyables object:

+- `needLayerUnlocked`: **optional**.
+If this is false, the layer need not be unlocked for the player to purchase buyables.